If there is a question we haven’t answered, please let us know.

 Please use the link below to see our useful website links.

 We have a vast amount of learning opportunities for music.
 If your child is interested in learning an instrument, please contact the school office.
 It may be that your child will need to be added to our waiting list.
 Alternatively see our music section on the website which has a link to the local music shop.

 Please record the number of pages your child has read at home e.g. pgs 10-15 and make a note on the days your child practices spellings and times tables.
 The class teacher will then tick these off each week and sign to show they have noted the work being done at home.
 There is also a reading log at the back of the planner which can be used to record your child’s book choice and reading.

 The current cost of a school lunch is £2.30.
-Payment can be made on-line by registering with www.schoolgateway.com, by cheque (payable to WLP) or in cash via the class register.
+Payment can be made on-line by registering with www.schoolgateway.com or by cash via the class register.
 We ask that lunches for the week are paid for on a Monday.